 Shock & Vibration

 This specification does not cover the shock and vibration testing requirements for an OCP NIC 3.0 add in card or its associated baseboard systems.
 OCP NIC 3.0 components are deployed in various environments.
 It is up to each OCP NIC 3.0 card and baseboard vendor to decide how the shock and vibration tests shall be done.

+Gold Finger Plating Requirements

+This section defines the minimum plating/quality requirements for the OCP NIC 3.0 gold fingers.

+Per Section 6.4 (Environmental Requirements) of the PCIe CEM specification, the minimum gold finger plating is 30 microinches of gold over 50 microinches of nickel.
+OCP NIC 3.0 card vendors shall individually evaluate the minimum plating required.
+The recommendation for OCP NIC 3.0 is to 30 microinches of gold over 150 microinches of nickel.

 Regulatory